 Grab a FRONT ROW SEAT in your Italian Staycation!

-Venice - Highlights from St. Mark's Square to Rialto (Sat.
-Feb.
-27th at 10am EST)
+TOUR Venice - Highlights from St. Mark's Square to Rialto (aired on Saturday Feb.
+27th, 2021)

 Meet at the Bridge of Sighs, see the Palace of the Prisons, the Doge’s Palace, admire the magnificent St Mark’s Square, then explore the Merchants’ Street and its alleyways.
 We view the Rialto Bridge and cross together to end up at the Vegetable and Fish Market area.